Hazem-Ben-Khalfallah/ghost-sms/README.md

 # Ghost SMS

 ## Improvements
-* send sms containing encoded message
-* generate key pair only once, give the user the possibility to regenerate it
+* generate key pair only once
+* give the user the possibility to regenerate his keys
-* add a salt to encode the same message differently each time
+* get other members public key / search for public keys
+* encode with destination public key
-* append salt to encoded message
+* send sms containing encoded message and encoded secret
 * decode message on reception